elahti/reaktor-codecamp-clj/README.md

 When running the system either from command line or from a Docker container, just set all the configurations as environment variables.
 As opposed to `project.clj` based configuration, actual environment variables must be both upper-cased and snake-cased as you'd normally do.

+The server requires following environment variables:

+* `SERVER_PORT` - the port that the local server listens to.
+* `REMOTE_HOST` - the remote server's hostname.
+* `REMOTE_PORT` - the remote server's port.

 # Run The Application From Command Line

 You generally shouldn't need to do this since you can run the app from REPL.
 But just in case you'd like to do so: